256lie/256lie.github.io/posts/wirehead.md

 ### Reward pathways

 We design artificial agents in our likeness --- to seek reward and avoid cost --- but without the sentimental suffering (yet).
 Principle of the under-determination and overexploitation lead our agents to optimize whatever is most easy without regard of our moral prescriptions or intentions.
 Cheating has no negative connotation if there is no explicit penalty.
-Indeed, "cheating" is just another solution that may best optimize the specified function.
-Cheating is a human problem.
+Indeed, "cheating" is just another solution that may best optimize the specified function.$$^2$$ Cheating is a human problem.
 Normative notions and semantics are anthropic inventions.
 There is no agency.
 No capacity to feel happy or sad.
 Perhaps confused or bored (overly complex tasks or badly specified loss functions lead to underachieving or bewildering performance).
 Boring is not bad; boring is boring.
 Machines are happy to be boring.

 ### Stoic short circuit